 As mentioned above, Islamic rules of inheritance are derived from the Qur’an and the Hadith.
-There are Several verses within Surat An-Nisa’ that address Islamic inheritance.
-Verse seven of Surat An-Nisa’ states: “From what is left by parents and those nearest related there is a share for men and a share for women, whether the property be small or large, a determinate share.
+There are several verses within Surat An-Nisa’ that address Islamic inheritance.
+Verse seven of Surat An-Nisa’ states: “From what is left by parents and those nearest related, there is a share for men and a share for women, whether the property be small or large, a determinate share.
 In verses eleven and twelve of Surat An-Nisa’, the Qur’an presents the laws of inheritance shares in greater detail.

 Islamic Will Distribution

 According to these verses, the spouse, children, and one’s parents inherit a certain fraction of a Muslim’s estate.
 A male child’s share varies from a female child’s share.
 The share entitled to the spouse varies depending on whether you leave behind children.
-Additionally, unlike Missouri’s laws of intestacy, your surviving parents are entitled a share of your estate regardless of whether you have a spouse and children not.
+Additionally, unlike Missouri’s laws of intestacy, your surviving parents are entitled to a share of your estate regardless of whether you have a spouse and children not.
 According to Missouri rules of intestacy, a parent can only inherit from their child if their child does not have a spouse or any living children.

 Surviving Spouse’s share